stacksync/sync-service/README.md

-# COMPILING THE STACKSYNC SYNCSERVICE PROJECT

-First of all, you need to manually add the ObjectMQ library into your local Maven repository.
-Assuming you are located in the root folder of the project, just run the following command:

-    $ mvn install:install-file -Dfile=lib/objectMQ.jar -DgroupId=objectmq -DartifactId=objectmq -Dversion=1.0 -Dpackaging=jar
+# Compilation

-Now we just need to assemble the project into a JAR:
+We just need to assemble the project into a JAR:

     $ mvn assembly:assembly

 This will generate a "target" folder containing a JAR file called "syncservice-X.X-jar-with-dependencies.jar"

-> NOTE: if you get an error (BUILD FAILURE), run the following command to clean your local repository and execute the commands of this section again.
+> NOTE: if you get an error (BUILD FAILURE), cleaning your local Maven repository may fix the problem.

     $ rm -rf ~/.m2/repository/*

-# CONFIGURING THE SYNCSERVICE
+# Configuration

-Now we need to generate the properties file you can just run the JAR with the argument --dump-config and redirect the output to a new file:
+To generate the properties file you can just run the JAR with the argument --dump-config and redirect the output to a new file:

     $ java -jar syncservice-X.X-jar-with-dependencies.jar --dump-config > config.properties

-This will generate a file called "config.properties" where the different parameters can be set up.

-# EXECUTING THE SYNCSERVICE
+# Execution

-You only need to run the following command specifying the location of your configuration file.
+Run the following command specifying the location of your configuration file.

     $ java -jar syncservice-0.3-jar-with-dependencies.jar --config config.properties

+Other parameters:

+- **Help (-h, --help)**: Shows the different execution options.
+- **Config (-c, --config)**: To provide a configuration file.
+- **Version (-v, --version)**: Prints the application version.
+- **Dump config (--dump-config)**: Dumps an example of configuration file, you can redirect the output to a new file to edit the configuration.